arpitbbhayani/articles/blogs/1d-terrain.md

 # Smoothing via Interpolation

 We can apply interpolation to our naively generated terrain and make transitions smoother leading to fewer spikes.
-In real-world, the transitions in the terrain are gradual with peaks being widespread; we can mimic the pattern by sampling `k` points from the naive terrain which could become our desired peaks, and interpolate the rest of the points lying between them.
+In the real-world, the transitions in the terrain are gradual with peaks being widespread; we can mimic the pattern by sampling `k` points from the naive terrain which could become our desired peaks, and interpolate the rest of the points lying between them.

 This should ideally help us reduce the sudden spikes and make the terrain look much closer to really like.
 A simple python code that outputs linearly interpolated terrain that samples every `sample` points from the naive one is as follows